Updated March 7, 2021 by Stewart Mader

 Accelerating the All-in-One App

-Once activated, digital tickets match the validity of paper tickets: 60 minutes on Hudson-Bergen Light Rail and 75 minutes on the River Line.
-These time spans of ticket validity ensure a customer can make a complete, end-to-end trip on each line with time to spare.
+Once activated, digital tickets match the validity lifespans of paper tickets: 60 minutes for Hudson-Bergen Light Rail and Newark Light Rail; and 75 minutes for River Line.
+These ticket validity lifespans ensure a customer can make a complete, end-to-end trip on each line with time to spare.

-Platform displays, ticket vending machine screens, and interior advertising cards on light rail trains let customers know that they can pay fares conveniently using the app on their phone.
-The interior cards, seen by customers while riding light rail, are an important way to inform customers in an environment where they have ample time to read the message, download the app, and familiarize themselves with the new fare payment option.
+Platform displays, ticket vending machine screens, and interior advertising cards on light rail trains let customers know that they could pay fares conveniently using the app on their phone.
+The interior cards inform customers in an environment where they have ample time to read the message, get the app, and familiarize themselves with the new fare payment option.

-We gave light rail customers a fare payment experience that is on par with buses and trains, reassured riders with safer payment options in a pandemic, and made transit easier to use at every step of the customer journey.
+Contactless, digital daily tickets give light rail customers an experience that is on par with buses and trains, reassures riders with safer payment options in a pandemic, and makes transit easier to use at every step of the customer journey.